tolgakartal/Quizer/README.md

 # Quizer App

 Quizer App is a quiz application built using Flutter and the BLoC pattern.
-This document provides an overview of the key components of the application and includes a coding challenge that encourages the application of SOLID principles.
+This document provides an overview of the key components of the application and includes a coding challenge to enhance its functionality and design.

 ## Components